scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Searching and viewing ads

 A user can search for ads by clicking the search button whether or not he's logged in.
-The initial search is filtered by zip code with max radius and max price.
+The initial search is filtered by zip code with max radius, max price and type (apartment, villa, house, studio or loft).

-In the result lists, the ads of premium users are displayed slightly different than the ads of normal users, to catch more attention.
-They're also ranked higher than normal ads (see section "User roles" below).
+In the result lists, the ads of premium users are ranked higher than normal ads (see section "User roles" below).

 After the results are displayed, the user can choose to:

 - *Sort search:* The search results can be sorted by: ascending or descending price, move-in date earliest to latest or latest to earliest, or by the date the ad was created, youngest to oldest or oldest to youngest.

-- *Filter search:* The search can be filtered further by filling out the earliest and latest move-in date in a dropdown calendar and optionally the earliest and latest move-out date.
-The user can also check boxes for; allowing smoking inside, allowing animals inside, co-use garden, balcony or patio, cellar or attic, furnished, cable TV, garage and/or WiFi.
+- *Filter search:* The search can be filtered further by filling out the earliest and latest move-in date in a dropdown calendar.
+The user can also check boxes for; balcony or patio, garage, parking, elevator and dishwasher.
+In a dropdown menu, the user can choose between the infrastructure types; satellite, cable or fiber optic cable.
+He can also choose upper and lower limits for; floor level, nr. of bathrooms, nr. of rooms, build year, renovation year, distance to school, shopping and public transport.
 The search criteria are always visible to the user.

+- *Participate in auction:* The user can participate in an auction when looking at ads for sale by directly buying or bidding from the result page.

 - *View ad:* The user can click on an ad to view it.

 From the view of the ad, the user can:

-- Bookmark ad or delete bookmark by clicking the button in the top right corner if the user is logged in.
+- Bookmark ad or delete bookmark if the user is logged in.

 - View the ad information.
-On the left is listed: Address, date the property is available from, move-out date, monthly rent, size of property in square meters and the date the ad was created.
+Description, address and the searchable criteria are all displayed.
 The visiting times and the information of the advertiser are shown.

-- View the pictures of the property on the right of the information box.
+- View the pictures of the property.
 They can be viewed one after the other by clicking a button to the right or to the left of the picture.
-Under the pictures there is a list of the requirements that the user could check the boxes for, where it shows with green if the requirement is met and red if it isn't.

 - View advertiser profile, contact or send enquiry to advertiser if the user is logged in.
 If the user is not logged in, the boxes you can click to do these actions show "Login to send enquiries", "Login to visit profile" and "Login to contact advertiser" and will send you to the login screen.